apache/nuttx/configs/freedom-k64f/README.txt

   2016-07-13:  Add SD automounter logic; broke out SDHC logic into a separate
     file.
 The nsh configuration now has SDHC enabled be default.
 Does not yet work.
-You might want to disable SDHC and MMC/SD if you are using this configuration.
+The basic problem seems to be that it does not sense the presence of the SD card on PTE6.
+No interrupts are generated when the SD card is inserted or removed.
+You might want to disable SDHC and MMC/SD if you are using
+    this configuration.